realth000/gitsumu/README.md

         generate_for:
           # Only generate for lib/utils/git_info.dart => git_info.g.dart
           - lib/utils/git_info.dart
-        # Uncomment the following options config if you want to generate
+        # Use the following "options" config if you want to generate
-        # code into specified folder, such as "lib/generated".
+        # code into specified folder such as "lib/generated".
         # At the same time, you shall use "part of 'generated/xxx.g.dart';" in your source file
-        # instead of current "part of 'xxx.g.dart'".
+        # instead of current "part of 'xxx.g.dart';".
-        # Also, recommend to put "lib/generated/" folder in .gitignore.
+        # Also, recommend to add "lib/generated/" to .gitignore.
         options:
           build_extensions:
             '^lib/{{}}.dart': 'lib/generated/{{}}.g.dart'